solarwinds/swo-cli/README.md

-# swo-cli command-line search client for SolarWinds Observability log management service
+# swo-cli command-line client for SolarWinds Observability platform

-Small standalone command line tool to retrieve and search recent app server metrics from [Solarwinds].
+Small standalone command line tool to retrieve and search recent app server logs from [Solarwinds].

 ### This is v1 of the swo-cli and it supports ONLY logs search.
 ### This is v1 of the swo-cli and it DOES NOT support tailing.